bertrandong/tp/docs/UserGuide.md

 Format: `edit o/ORDER_ID by/DEADLINE`
 * `ORDER_ID` is a unique number for each order.
-* `ORDER_ID` refers to the number shown under order id in the displayed customer's contact.
+* `ORDER_ID` refers to the number shown under order id in the displayed customer's contact or the order number in the order list
 * The format for deadline is dd/MM/yyyy

 Example: